YassGan/InventoryManagement/README.md

 - **User Authentication:** To access the application, users must be authenticated using JSON Web Tokens (JWT).
 This ensures secure access to their designated space within the application.

+- - **User Verification:** After the inscription the user should verify his new account, a verification link is sent to him in a email and he should click this link.

 ## Technologies Used

 - MongoDB: A NoSQL database used to store inventory data.